 The baseline study was completed and the ESIA was submitted to the CEAA and the Ministère du Développement durable, de l'Environnement, et de la Lutte contre les changements climatiques (MDDELCC) of the Québec Province on July 28th, 2017.
-The ESIA included preliminary information regarding Hydrogeology and will be updated when modelling is completed.

 Critical Elements has been working since the beginning with the Eastmain Community, on whose lands the Project lies.
 The Company continue to maintain good relations with the Grand Council of the Cree and with the neighbouring Nation of Nemaska.
 Consultations have been ongoing and are planned throughout the life of the Project.